brampat/brampat.github.io/2024-07-26_Why_AppSec/README.md

 ## Commitment

-The other way to approach security, is by making it a core value or core commitment to you company.
+The other way to approach security, is by making it a core value or core commitment to your company.
 Are you committed to the best quality, the best service, the best value for your customers?
 Then security is part of that as well.
 Security simply is an integral part of quality.
 Don't agree?
 Or do you want to know what other aspects are part of the quality of software products?
 Have a look at the [ISO-25010 standard](https://iso25000.com/index.php/en/iso-25000-standards/iso-25010)

 Now I could make a few comparisons to food quality and hygiene in a restaurant, to non-functional aspects of your dream house or how the Eisenhower Matrix divides aspects into short term and long term goals.
 However, I'll come back to each of those another time.